TOEIC® Preparation Program

 Back to Japan's number one English power spot.

-The ``4th'' report on our university's unique TOEIC®️ preparation program includes Tomoya Yokoyama (Department of English Communication), a fourth-year student who will graduate this spring and will become a high school teacher, and first-year students Kisuke Matsumura and Kaname Miyazaki (both We present a roundtable discussion between Professor Masahiko Yokoyama and Professor Masahiko Yokoyama (Department of Global Communication).
+The fourth report on our university's unique TOEIC® preparation program features a roundtable discussion between Professor Yokoyama Masahiko and fourth-year student Yokoyama Tomoya (Department of English Communication), who will graduate this spring and become a high school teacher, and first-year students Matsumura Kisuke and Miyazaki Kaname (both Department of Global Communication).

 Professor Yokoyama will return to the Faculty of International Communication for the first time in three years from the 2023 academic year and take up the post of director of the newly established Higher Education Research and Development Center's foreign language education department.He will be working towards the creation of a new department in the 3 academic year, which will be a breakthrough unlike any other university.
 We are currently building a curriculum for English education.